 Dave Harper: Biography

-Dave was born in 1963 in Liverpool, but grew-up in a small village on the Staffordshire-Derbyshire border.
-His father worked in engineering.
+Dave Harper was born in Liverpool in 1963, but grew-up in South Wales and then in a small village on the Staffordshire-Derbyshire border.
+His father worked in engineering near Uttoxeter.

-“Both my art teachers at Hatton school were brilliant.
-Mr Winspear saw I had some raw talent and helped me develop technically.
-Then in 1979 Mr Cain came to Hatton and I think his special gift was to give me the confidence to believe in my artistic ability.
-It was with their help I was able to go to art school, for which I will always be grateful.” said Dave
+“Both my art teachers were brilliant but I think Mike’s special gift was to give me the confidence to believe in my artistic ability.
+It was with their help I was able to go to art school, for which I will always be grateful.”

 Dave Harper - Themes and inspiration